ajthor/symbolic-controls-toolbox/README.md

 ## Demonstration Systems
-Several demonstration systems are provided to get started using the toolbox, including pendulum equations, mass-spring systems, quadrotor dynamics, etc.
+Several demonstration systems are provided to get started using the toolbox,
+including:

+* pendulum equations
+* mass-spring systems
+* quadrotor dynamics
+* etc.

 The demo systems are located in the `ctrldemos` folder.